 |Car insurance company||Average annual full coverage premium||Average annual minimum coverage premium|

 USAA offers the cheapest full coverage and minimum coverage premiums on our list, but the company only sells insurance to current and past military members and their immediate families.
-If you qualify for coverage, you may have access to cheap average premium, excellent claims service and plenty of discounts.
+If you qualify for coverage, you may have access to cheap average premiums, excellent claims service and plenty of discounts.
 On top of the low average premiums, you may save money if you insure a new car, garage your vehicle on a military base, store your vehicle while you are deployed or spin your policy off from your parents’ USAA policy.

 Learn more: USAA Insurance review